warestack/stack-analyzer/CONTRIBUTING.md

 # Contributing to Stack Analyzer

 Thank you for considering contributing to Stack Analyzer!
 This guide will help you get started with contributing to our project.
-Whether it's a bug fix, a new feature, or a typo fix, we appreciate all forms of contribution.
+Whether it's a bug fix, a new analyzer, extending an existing functionality, even a typo fix, we appreciate all forms of contribution.

 ## Types of Contributions